JSBmanD/docs/pages/deep-linked-ads/apple-mobile-tracking.md

 ![image](/_assets/img/pages/apps/ios-frameworks.png)

-!!! warning ""
+[block:callout]
+{
+  "type": "warning",
+  "title": "Using Cocoapods",
-  If using Cocoapods, the iAd framework is automatically added (in build phase) and the headers are imported.
-If not using Cocoapods, you will need to do this manually.
+  "body": "If using Cocoapods, the iAd framework is automatically added (in build phase) and the headers are imported.
+If not using Cocoapods, you will need to do this manually."
+}
+[/block]

 #### Enable Apple Search Ads Check